vania020/wro2025-robotek/README.md

 Ubuntu is a popular, free, open-source operating system based on Linux.
 It is known for being reliable, flexible, and widely used in both research and industry.
 In our project, we use Ubuntu 24.04 as the **foundation that runs on the Raspberry Pi**.<br>

 *<ins>Role in the System</ins>*<br>
 Ubuntu manages the Raspberry Pi’s resources efficiently, ensuring it runs correctly.
 It provides drivers and compatibility for sensors and external hardware, making integration easier.
-Ubuntu also allows us to install and run ROS 2 Jazzy and gives us access to important libraries and tools that simplify tasks such as sensor communication and system development.<br><br>
+Ubuntu also allows us to install and run ROS 2 Jazzy and gives us access to important libraries and tools that simplify tasks such as sensor communication and system development.<br>

 We use Ubuntu because of its stability and compatibility with ROS 2 Jazzy.
 Since ROS 2 packages are officially distributed for Ubuntu, using this operating system guarantees that we can easily install and manage the software needed for our car.
 <br><br>